Hrdtr/guantr/README.md

 <!-- /automd -->

-Flexible JavaScript library for efficient authorization and permission checking.
-Easily manage roles, permissions, and context-aware access control with minimal overhead and a simple API.
+Flexible, type-safe JavaScript library for efficient authorization and permission checking.
+Easily manage permissions, and context-aware access control with minimal overhead and a simple API.

 ## Usage